-As outlined in Section 2 there are a number of factors that influence the acoustic performance of the Diver6 System.
+As outlined in Section 2 several factors influence the acoustic performance of the Diver6 System.
 The placement of the Topside Modem can influence the ability of the Diver6 System to monitor and track divers.

 This section considers the placement of the Topside Modem in the following deployment scenarios: